 - In order to get the most accurate results possible, before you run the test you’ll need to do a tiny bit of preparation.
-Start by closing all open programs except for your web browser.
+Start by closing all open programs except for your web browser, whether you’re using a desktop/laptop computer or a smartphone.
 Make sure to close programs that are running ‘in the background’ too – like Dropbox, your Anti-Virus software (turn it on again as soon as you’re done the test), password managers etc. If you’re using a VPN (and you really should be!) – disconnect from it now.
 The point of all this is to make sure you’re not using any of your ‘Internet resources’ that may take away from the available bandwidth for your speed test.
 Along those lines – make sure to disconnect all other devices from your home network before you run the test.
 If someone else on your network is streaming Netflix to their device while you run the speed test, all the bandwidth being used by Netflix will go ‘against’ your speed test – which will alter the results pretty significantly.
 When you’re ready…

 - Head over to beta.speedtest.net and let the page completely load.
 Once it has, click the GO! button.

 - An odometer will appear and the test will start.
 First it checks your downstream (downloads), and then your upstream (uploads).

 - Once the test has completed, the results will be displayed.

 As indicated by the image above, my download speed was 110.93Mbps (megabits per second) and my upload speed was 75.10Mbps.
 This is fairly close to what my ISP claims (my plan advertises speeds up to 100.00Mbps up and down).
 It’s not uncommon to go over/faster the “up to” speed, some Internet Service Providers do this on purpose so that you have a better chance of obtaining the advertised speeds.